Secret Story (French TV series) season 3: Sabrina

 Sabrina is a 19-year-old from France.
 Her secret is that she is still a virgin and she wants to remain as one.
 She came in fourth place.

 Vanessa

 Vanessa is 21 years old.
 Her secret is that she is Emilie's worst enemy after she tried to steal Emilie's boyfriend.
 But in order to keep their secret, they must pretend that they are best friends.

 In 2015 she participated for the second time in Secret Story, however she is playing under the name "Lisa", as her secret for that edition is "I am a former Secret Story contestant".

 Houseguests

-Rachel Legrain-Trapani
+Rachel Legrain-Trapani "Rosa"

-Rachel Legrain-Trapani, participating in the show under the name Rosa, entered the house on Day 1 and quit on Day 6.
+Rachel Legrain-Trapani, participating in the show under the name Rosa, entered the house on Day 1 and quit on Day 4.
 Her secret was that she was Miss France 2007.
-Her secret was discovered on the first day by fellow housemate Léo, and she left the house on day three.
+Her secret was discovered on the first day by fellow housemate Léo, and she left the house on Day 4.